 I need to take zolpidem throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 There are no studies looking at whether taking zolpidem during pregnancy increases the chance of withdrawal symptoms in the baby.
 While zolpidem is not a benzodiazepine, it is similar to that class of medications.
 Withdrawal has been reported in babies whose mothers took benzodiazepines close to delivery.
 These symptoms in the newborn may include difficulty breathing, muscle weakness, irritability, crying, trouble sleeping, tremors, and jitteriness.
 It is not known if zolpidem use close to delivery can also cause these symptoms in a newborn.
-It is important that your healthcare provider and your baby’s pediatrician know you are taking zolpidem so that if withdrawal happens your baby can get the care he or she needs.
+It is important that your healthcare provider and your baby’s pediatrician know you are taking zolpidem so that if withdrawal happens your baby can be monitored for these symptoms and get appropriate care.

 Will taking zolpidem in pregnancy affect future behavior or learning for the child?